 The goal of The Hearst Foundations’ scholarship is to prepare advanced practice nurses whose focus is on the health and health care of older adults.
 Eligible advanced practice nursing students must have an interest in and commitment to the care of older persons (age 65 years or above), in any setting, be it acute care, primary care, long-term care, or community-based care.

 “The Hearst Foundations are national philanthropic resources for organizations working in the fields of culture, education, health, and social services.
 The Hearst Foundations identify and fund outstanding nonprofits to ensure that people of all backgrounds in the United States have the opportunity to build healthy, productive, and inspiring lives” with an emphasis on those providing specialized care for the complex needs of older adult populations.

 The Hartford Center of Gerontological Excellence is honored to steward the Hearst Endowed Scholarship.

 Michaelson Geriatric Endowed Scholarship

-The goal of The Michaelson Geriatric Endowed Scholarship is to prepare advanced practice nurse educators with the advanced knowledge needed to address the health and health care needs of older adults.
+The Michaelson Gerontological Nursing Scholarship helps prepare advanced practice nurse educators with the enhanced knowledge needed to address the complex health care needs of older adults.
 This scholarship provides support for students enrolled in their second year of study in the Master of Nursing Education (MNE) program at OHSU's School of Nursing.
 Students must show a commitment to the health and health care needs of older adults.

 The Gerontological Nursing Honors Program (GNHP) was designed for outstanding undergraduate nursing students to receive additional mentorship and credits related to working with older adults.
 This unique honors program helped undergraduate students to better understand the needs of our aging population and prepared students for taking the next steps in their education with an in-depth focus in gerontological nursing.